-It is also rumored that during this time, you can see some of the famous people who frequent the valley.
+It is also rumored that famous people who frequent Sun Valley come out during the fall.
 Maybe they're buying a frap at the local Starbucks, or passing you as you ride down the bike path.
-Who knows, maybe that bald guy you saw the other day walking nonchalantly away from you was Bruce Willis.
+Who knows, maybe that guy you saw the other day walking nonchalantly away was Bruce Willis.
 I myself just recently saw Mark Zuckerberg (Creator of Facebook) sitting outside one of the best Mexican places in town, Desperados.

-There is one place within the valley which truly exemplifies this phenomenon.
 A short drive east past the Sun Valley Resort will take you out Trail Creek.
-There, a turn off leads to a trail down a hill to a shaded, secluded paradise.
+A turn off leads to a trail that opens up to a shaded, secluded paradise.
 Here lies the memorial of the great writer Ernest Hemingway.
-The babbling river pervades throughout the air, and the wind subtly blows through the yellow leaves, and the gurgling of the water and rustling of the leaves creates an odd yet beautiful symphony.
-Below the bronze head of Hemingway, written is this: “Best of all he loved the fall, the leaves yellow on the Cottonwoods, leaves floating on the trout streams, and above the hills the high blue windless skies.
+The babbling river pervades throughout the air, the wind subtly blows through the yellow leaves, and the rustling of the leaves creates a beautiful symphony.
+On the memorial below the bronze head of Hemingway lies a beautiful sentiment, “Best of all he loved the fall, the leaves yellow on the Cottonwoods, leaves floating on the trout streams, and above the hills the high blue windless skies.
 Now he will be a part of the, forever.”